lunbun/peekle/README.md

 > ⚠️ Here be dragons! 🐉 ⚠️
 >
 > This project is still in early development and does not support
 > all pickle opcodes yet.
-Use with caution.
+Expect bugs, and use with caution.

 Python pickle decompiler with a focus on producing valid and human-readable Python code.